San Pedro La Laguna: Customs

 Museo Tz'unun 'Ya is a museum documenting local history and customs, including the formation of the lake and colorized photos of pre-Civil War San Pedro La Laguna.
 Indigenous medical traditions are still commonly practiced by healers, known as curanderos.

 History

 Civil War

 The Guatemalan Civil War spanned the years from 1960 to 1996.
 During this time San Pedro La Laguna remained relatively unaffected and unharmed by the surrounding violence.
 However, from the years of 1980 to 1982 there was a series of kidnappings and murders in the community.
 It became known that the local military commissioners were behind these actions.
-It was alleged that villagers were blacklisted for disloyalty to the army or for suspicion of collaborating with guerrillas, and military commissioners placed guerrilla type leaflets and graffiti around the village at night to support the allegations.
+It was alleged that villagers were blacklisted for many different activities including promoting adult education in the local Mayan language (Tzʼutujil), and celebrating the anniversary of the victory of the Sandinista National Liberation Front in Nicaragua.
+Local commissioners in collaboration with the Guatemalan Army painted Organization of People in Arms and other guerrilla signs on walls, and disseminated leaflets around the village at night to support allegations and feign a guerrilla presence in the village.
 This continued for nearly two years until August 1982, when higher military officials intervened.
-After their removal, calm was restored.